Left and Center: Kellie circa, 1982

 Authorities also announced that Ream was a possible suspect in the 1970 disappearance of Cynthia Coon, the 1974 disappearance of Nadine O’Dell, the 1979 abduction of Kimberly King, and the 1981 disappearance of Kim Larrow.
 All of these young women vanished from Michigan.
 Ream had reportedly once bragged in prison that he was a serial killer with at least 4-6 victims.
 Authorities searched the land that Cynthia was buried in to see if he buried the other missing girls there but no remains were found.
 He has not been ruled out in the cases and remains a suspect.
 Another 2019 search of the area is being done and authorities hope to recover the girls remains.

 Kellies case remains unsolved.
 Authorities do not suspect she left on her own accord as she had a good relationship with her mother and siblings.
-Foul play is suspected in her case which remains listed as a non-family abduction.
+Foul play is suspected in her case.

 If you have any information concerning this case, please contact: